 Eight admitted body employers in the Wandsworth Pension Fund have a Council guarantee to guard against the possibility of being unable to meet their pension obligations.
-For one ceased employer, cessation costs have been allowed to be spread into the future, but a charge is held on property they own to mitigate the risk.
+For one ceased employer, cessation costs have been allowed to be spread into the future, but a charge is held on property they own to mitigate the risk, which is currently minimal due to improved funding levels at the 2022 valuation.
 These guarantees are drawn in favour of the Pension Fund in the event of early termination of an admission agreement and payment will only be triggered in the event of employer default.
-No such defaults have occurred in 2021/22 or 2020/21.
+No such defaults have occurred in 2022/23 or 2021/22.